mbbu/BioinfoBiweeklyMeeting/Minutes/09-01-2020_Meeting_Minutes.md

 # Design Principles

-SOLID PRINCIPLES such as Modularity of system, singleness of responsibility, opennes and closedness of the system Securityof data stored on the system with regards to data encryption Hosting of data to a cloud service MS Azure
+SOLID PRINCIPLES such as Modularity of system, singleness of responsibility, opennes and closedness of the system Security of data stored on the system with regards to data encryption Hosting of data to a cloud service MS Azure